kanaria69/Mainecoco/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## I went to the doctor today and he told me I had type A blood but it was a type O.